codeanu/flask-login-oauth2/README.md

 flask-login-oauth2
 ==================

-flask-login-oauth2 and google oauth2 library
+flask-login-oauth2 and google oauth2 library for authenticating new users and maintaining session

 Flask-Login Reference
 ---------------------